pjotrs-osnovskis/movie-app-ms2/README.md

 ## Acknowledgements

-I would like to thank my mentor Spenser Barriball for support and help during this project.
+I would like to thank my mentor Spencer Barriball for support and help during this project.
 Also huge "Thank You!" to Code Institute and CyC Slack community for support and all tutours who worked hard on the study material that got me to this point, as well as Assessors who will assess this project, of course.